 # Nibiru Oracle (EVM) - Usage Guide

-Nibiru EVM includes a precompile for Nibiru's oracle mechanism, providing access to exchange rate data and ChainLink-like oracle smart contracts.
+Nibiru EVM includes a precompile for Nibiru's oracle module, providing access to exchange rate data and ChainLink-like oracle smart contracts.
 This allows developers to query real-time price information for various markets directly on-chain.

 The Oracle precompile integrates with ChainLink's AggregatorV3Interface, allowing access to decentralized price feeds.